* Fed keeps rates steady

 By Chuck Mikolajczak

-NEW YORK, Nov 8 (Reuters) - World equity markets declined on Thursday and were on track to snap a seven-session winning streak as U.S. stocks remained on the defensive while the U.S. dollar strengthened after the Federal Reserve kept interest rates unchanged.
+NEW YORK, Nov 8 (Reuters) - World equity markets declined on Thursday, snapping a seven-session winning streak, with U.S. stocks on the defensive and the dollar strengthening after the Federal Reserve kept interest rates unchanged.

 The U.S. central bank held rates steady and said ongoing strong job gains and household spending had kept the economy on track.
 Its statement showed little change in the Fed's outlook for the economy since the Fed's previous meeting in September aside from noting that "business investment had moderated from its rapid pace earlier in the year."